pmunts/muntsos/README.md

 The BeaglePlay has a couple of serious design defects: The AM6254 CPU hardware watchdog timers are unusable and the [ADC102S051](https://www.ti.com/product/ADC102S051) A/D converter has only 10 bit resolution and lacks a Linux kernel driver.
+Furthermore, the manufacturer [kernel source repository](https://github.com/beagleboard/linux) does not often pull changes from the corresponding stable or longterm kernel trees and therefore lacks many upstream changes.

 ##### USB Gadgets